Collaborating Wellness - Janice LaFountaine, LMFT

 Or perhaps you've already left and are trying to make sense of what happened.
 Why did you stay so long?
 Why is it so hard to stay away?
 Why do you miss someone who hurt you so much?

-These experiences are far more common than you might think, and they follow patterns that are well-documented in clinical literature.
+These experiences are far more common than you might think.
+For a deeper look at why these bonds form, see Is It Really Trauma Bonding?, and they follow patterns that are well-documented in clinical literature.
 Understanding these patterns—the cycle of abuse, the neurobiological reasons it's genuinely hard to leave, and the specific work of recovery—can help you move from confusion to clarity, from survival to genuine healing.
+You may also recognize patterns described in The Invisible Prison: Understanding Coercive Control.
 You're not alone in this, and what you're feeling makes complete sense.

 Read more …